tatusl/blog/content/blog-technical-workflow.md

 ###Pelican

 My choice for the static site generator is [Pelican](http://getpelican.com).
 I have done some experimentation with [Jekyll](https://jekyllrb.com/), but somehow Pelican felt simpler and I have basic skills and experience with Python which Pelican uses.
 In this post, I don't cover specifics about setting up or working with Pelican, because there are already good guides how to do that.
-If you are interested, you should check [Official Pelican Quickstart guide] (http://docs.getpelican.com/en/3.6.3/quickstart.html).
+If you are interested, you should check [Official Pelican Quickstart guide](http://docs.getpelican.com/en/3.6.3/quickstart.html).

 There are several ready-made themes for Pelican.
 Most of them are listed in the [pelican-themes](https://github.com/getpelican/pelican-themes) repository.
 I'm using [hyde](https://github.com/jvanz/pelican-hyde) by [jvanz](https://github.com/jvanz) with some personal modifications.